 To fulfill Baumbach’s desire for a naturalistic look, Ryan selected KODAK VISION3 500T Color Negative Film 5219 for the production’s night time exterior/interior sequences, with KODAK VISION3 200T Color Negative Film 5213 for day interiors, judiciously harnessing LED illumination to deliver the true-to-life aesthetic.
 Film processing was done at FotoKem in Los Angeles.

 “The undeniable value of film is that it always delivers a solid and aesthetically-pleasing image straight out of the camera,” says Ryan.
-“I love the, matching natural-looking colour palettes and textures of the Kodak 5219 and 5213 Tungsten stocks, and their gorgeous rendition of colour, especially on skin tones, has yet to be bettered,” Ryan remarks.
-“Also, both of these filmstocks have the latitude to easily handle the dynamic range of a scene that contains details in the bright highlights and dark shadows – of which there were plenty in Marriage Story – and they go nicely with today’s advanced LED lighting systems to deliver a pleasing richness of colour.
+“I love the, matching natural-looking color palettes and textures of the Kodak 5219 and 5213 Tungsten stocks, and their gorgeous rendition of color, especially on skin tones, has yet to be bettered,” Ryan remarks.
+“Also, both of these filmstocks have the latitude to easily handle the dynamic range of a scene that contains details in the bright highlights and dark shadows – of which there were plenty in Marriage Story – and they go nicely with today’s advanced LED lighting systems to deliver a pleasing richness of color.

 “With digital you have to go to considerable lengths – through lighting, exposure, LUTs and the final grade – before you can even get near to a filmic looking result.
 If you want a filmic looking result it’s much easier to start with film.”

 He concludes: “I am very proud of the natural-looking, cinematic result we achieved by shooting Marriage Story on Kodak emulsions.
 It’s a full-on, emotional drama that I am sure audiences will really engage with.”